High-fidelity Rydberg controlled-Z gates with optimal pulses: CZ gate with optimized pulses

+In this weak blockade regime, the gate fidelity will strongly depend on the fluctuations of $B_{rr}$.
+We take the optimized parameters in Fig. \ref{fig2}(a) and study the effect of variations of $B_{rr}$ in the gate fidelity.
+At $B_{rr}/(2\pi)=50$MHz, a $\pm 5\%$ deviation leads to a drop of $F_{\rm Bell}\approx 0.9992$ down to around $0.9968$.
+By contrast at $B_{rr}/(2\pi)=500$MHz, the same deviation leads to a drop of $F_{\rm Bell}\approx 0.9981$ down to around $0.9978$.
+This shows the fragility of the optimized weak blockade regime and demands a more precise control of the stability of atomic positions.

-We now take a closer look into these optimized schemes in Fig. \ref{fig2}(a).
-As the infidelity decreases when we extend $R_{\rm AMP}$, the optimized gate time drops when it crosses around $R_\text{Amp}\approx 1.5$ GHz.
-The regime for a smaller $R_\text{Amp}$ shows a monotonic reduction of the optimized gate times, while the regime for a larger $R_\text{Amp}$ manifests an almost constant optimized time.
-In Fig. \ref{fig3}, we choose three representative optimization schemes in the decreasing and saturated $T_{\rm gate}$ regimes, which corresponds to $R_\text{Amp} < 1.5$ and $R_\text{Amp} > 1.5$ GHz, respectively.
-The former regime is presented in Fig. \ref{fig3}(a), which satisfies the adiabatic condition under a larger laser detuning than both laser field strengths.
-By contrast, the nonadiabatic regimes emerge in Figs. \ref{fig3}(b) and \ref{fig3}(c), which further improve the gate fidelity and allow a shorter operation time.
-In this regime, the optimized $\Omega_r$ hits the optimization boundary, and the $C_Z$ gate operation is no longer under a significant Rydberg blockade regime which is exceeded by the corresponding effective Rabi frequency.
-We attribute this regime as a weak blockade regime, which goes beyond the adiabatic passage assumption and permits fast gates with $T_\text{gate}$ achieving sub-microsecond.
-This results in significantly reduced errors of the spontaneous decay from both the intermediate excited and Rydberg states, which gives rise to $F_\text{Bell}$ approaching $0.9999$.
-We note that in Fig. \ref{fig3}, the optimized laser detuning $\Delta_p$ and Rabi frequency $\Omega_r$ are both located at the optimization range boundary in Fig. \ref{fig3}(a) and Figs. \ref{fig3}(b), \ref{fig3}(c), respectively.
+We now take a closer look into these optimized schemes in Figs. \ref{fig2}(a) and \ref{fig2}(b), and plot them respectively in Figs. \ref{fig3}(a) and \ref{fig3}(b) at their optimal parameters.
+The former optimized scheme represents a nonadiabatic regime where relatively large laser fields of $\Omega_p$ and $\Omega_r$ are applied compared to the detuning $|\Delta_p|$, in contrast to the strong blockade regime in the latter scheme satisfying the adiabatic condition under a larger laser detuning than both laser field strengths.
+In the nonadiabatic regime, the optimized $\Omega_r$ and the peak value of $\Omega_p$ hit the optimization boundary, and the $C_Z$ gate operation is no longer under a significant Rydberg blockade regime.
+Therefore, we attribute this regime as a weak blockade regime, which goes beyond the adiabatic passage assumption and permits fast gates with $T_\text{gate}$ achieving sub-microsecond.
+This results in significantly reduced errors of the spontaneous decay from both the intermediate excited and Rydberg states, which gives rise to $F_\text{Bell}$ approaching $0.9992$.
+We note that in Fig. \ref{fig3}(a), the optimized laser detuning $\Delta_p$ and Rabi frequency $\Omega_r$ are both located at the optimization range boundary, as well as for the optimized $\Omega_r$ in Fig. \ref{fig3}(b).
 This manifests that the ultimate performance in $C_Z$ gates is limited by the optimization range for the system parameters, either in the adiabatic or the nonadiabatic regimes, and an even better performance is expected when the limits of the optimization protocols can be further released.